hpgmg/hpgmg/README.md

   have significant performance variability, requiring several solves to extract meaningful timing information.

+* `-mintime <1>` minimum interval (in seconds) for repeatedly solving each problem size.
+A negative or zero value will disable this constraint.
+  If both `-repeat` and `-mintime` are specified, sampling will continue until both conditions are satisfied.

 The run solves the smallest problem size first to provide instant feedback about incompatible configuration.
 Then it solves the largest problem size to ensure that the whole run will not exceed machine memory